mdn/content/files/en-us/web/api/document/getelementsbyname/index.md

 ### Return value

-A live {{domxref("NodeList")}} Collection, meaning it automatically updates as new elements with the same `name` are added to/removed from the document.
+A live {{domxref("NodeList")}} collection, meaning it automatically updates as new elements with the same `name` are added to, or removed from, the document.

 ## Examples